Information for students considering a placement

 What is a placement-based dissertation?

 Selected postgraduate Masters students can undertake an eight-week research project in collaboration with external host organisations, as an alternative to a standard dissertation.
-Students can choose from projects that have been organized by the University of Edinburgh or, following consultation with their Programme Director and the Student Development Office, can propose their own student-led placements.
+Students can choose from projects that have been organized by the University of Edinburgh (advertised-placements).
+Students can propose their own student-led placements, following consultation with their Programme Director and the Work Placement Advisor.

 What is the output of a placement-based dissertation?

-Placements must not be located in areas that the FCO advise against travelling to.
-Please check with the Student Development Office if you are thinking of undertaking a placement near these areas - you may not be permitted to travel.
+Placements must not be located in areas that the FCO advise against travel.
+Please check with the Work Placement Advisor if you are thinking of undertaking a placement near these areas - you may not be permitted to travel.

-Students are responsible for checking that their travel plans meet the requirements of their funders/sponsors, e.g. those funded by US student loans are not usually allowed to undertake a placement in the US.
+Students are responsible for checking that their travel plans meet the requirements of their funders/sponsors.
+For example, those funded by US student loans are not usually allowed to undertake a placement in the US.

 Additional work while on placement